Kevorky/calculator/README.md

 ## Install Node Modules

-Before running the project, you need to install Node Modules as follows From the root folder run `npm install`
+Before running the project, you need to install Node Modules.From the root folder run `npm install`

 ## Development server